 Liberal Education (3 courses)

 Students from Minnesota and South Dakota pay resident tuition rates.
-Students from North Dakota can apply to the state of North Dakota for tuition support.
+Students from North Dakota can apply to the state of North Dakota for tuition support through the Professional Student Exchange Program (PSEP).
 Approved North Dakota students pay resident tuition rates.
 North Dakota students not approved pay non-resident tuition rates.
 Students from all other states or international locations pay non-resident tuition rates.

 Students may apply for residency after one year of enrollment.